 - 1. Do not sample within a 5 m radius of the aquatic instrumentation. - 2.
+Recommendation: collect littoral (benthic) samples before ponar samples as the equipment will be cleaner for DNA sample collection in littoral areas before the sieve and bucket get muddy. - 3.
 Benthic sampling - a.
-Lakes: Benthic petite ponar samples (SectionC.6) will be collected near aquatic chemistry sampling locations in lakes: at the buoy, inlet, and outlet.
+Lakes: Benthic petite ponar samples (Section C.6) will be collected near aquatic chemistry sampling locations in lakes: at the buoy, inlet, and outlet.
 If conditions near the infrastructure are not conducive to ponar sampling (e.g., heavy plant cover), move to a location where the sampler will work properly and note in the data remarks. - b.
 Rivers: Benthic petite ponar samples (Section C.6) will be collected downstream of the buoy (≥5 m), two other deep-water locations within the 1 km reach. - i.
 If sampling a river with rocky substrata, use the modified kicknet method in Section C.3.

-3. Littoral sampling
+4. Littoral sampling